City Parks and Politics: An Introduction

 We are aware of missing faculty photos in the directory and catalog and will be updating them shortly.
 Thank you for your patience.

-community work, local or state government, city planning, politics, parks and recreation, sociology
+This offering will prepare you for careers and advanced study in: community work, local or state government, city planning, politics, parks and recreation, sociology

 Wednesdays, 5:45-9:45pm and every other Saturday, 9 am- 5 pm: April 7, 21, May 5, 19, and June 2.